Medical Laboratory Science

 I already have my bachelor's degree; can I enter the BGSU program?

 Yes, students who hold a baccalaureate degree are welcome to apply as long as they meet the program's admission requirements.
 Upon completion of the program you will receive a certificate of training which makes you eligible to sit for the ASCP MLS certification exam.
-You will earn sufficient credit hours in the program to qualify for a second baccalaureate degree; however you may be required to complete additional general education courses.
+You will earn sufficient credit hours in the program to qualify for a second baccalaureate degree; however you may be required to complete additional courses.
 As a degree holder, less financial aid may be available than for traditional undergraduate students, and you should contact our Office of Financial Aid to determine your status.

 Is an interview required?